-I am a Postdoctoral Fellow at the Clayman Institute for Gender Research at Stanford University.
+I am a Postdoctoral Fellow at Stanford University’s Clayman Institute for Gender Research.
 In 2017, I graduated with a PhD in sociology from the University of Texas at Austin.
-I study gender, race, and class inequality in the workplace.
-Previously, I worked as a research analyst at a finance firm and earned a BA at Seattle University.
+I study gender, race, and class inequality in the workplace and the labor force.

 My research examines rising economic inequality in the U.S. through the lens of gender and race.
 I pursued graduate school after working as a research analyst for a hedge fund from 2007-2010.
 This insider experience led me to sociology to study the mechanisms that reproduce gender and race inequality in this industry, and to understand how the financial sector perpetuates class inequality in society at large.